Covid vaccine: Fertility and miscarriage claims fact-checked

 A study shows the vaccine accumulating in the ovaries - False

-This theory comes from a misreading of a Japanese study.
+This theory comes from a misreading of a study submitted to the Japanese regulator.

 The study involved giving rats a much higher dose of vaccine than that given to humans (1,333 times higher).